 In addition to communicating with these organizations, you may wish to correspond directly with schools that match your specific interest.
 You may also want to check the schools' web site as many now list recruiting information and their vacancies.
 For this purpose, you can connect to these schools via Schools by Regions.

 The Department of Defense, a separate U.S. Government agency, operates a school system for the benefit of dependents of U.S. military personnel stationed overseas.
-Recruitment of teachers for schools at military bases overseas is handled by the Department of Defense, Office of Dependents' Schools.
+Recruitment of teachers for schools at military bases overseas is handled by the Department of Defense Education Activity.

 We hope this information proves to be useful.
 Please accept our best wishes as you pursue your search for a satisfying position in international education.